shadowcat-mst/plx/README.md

     plx prove              # to run all t/*.t test files plx -E 'say for @INC'  # to run a one liner within the layout

-To learn everything else plx is capable of, read on to the [ACTIONS](https://metacpan.org/pod/ACTIONS) section coming next.
+To learn everything else plx is capable of, read on to the ["ACTIONS"](#actions) section coming next.

 Have fun!

+# BOOTSTRAP

+Under normal circumstances, one would run something like:

+    cpanm App::plx

+However, if you want a self-contained plx script without having a cpan installer available, you can run:

+    mkdir bin
+    wget https://raw.githubusercontent.com/shadowcat-mst/plx/master/bin/plx-packed -O bin/plx

+to get the current latest packed version.

+The packed version bundled [local::lib](https://metacpan.org/pod/local::lib) and [File::Which](https://metacpan.org/pod/File::Which), and also includes a modified `--cpanm` action that uses an inline `App::cpanminus`.

 # ACTIONS